 To ensure security of the interfaces between CAPIF entities between different trusted domains (CCF domain and API Provider Domain), namely CAPIF-3e, CAPIF-4e, and CAPIF-5e:

-- 3GPP TS 33.210 [10] shall be applied to secure messages on the reference points specified otherwise; and
+- 3GPP TS 33.210 [10] shall be applied to secure messages on the reference points unless specified otherwise; and

-- 3GPP TS 33.310 [2] may be applied regarding the use of certificates with the security mechanisms of 3GPP TS 33.210 [X] unless otherwise specified in the present document.
+- 3GPP TS 33.310 [2] may be applied regarding the use of certificates with the security mechanisms of 3GPP TS 33.210 [10] unless otherwise specified in the present document.

 SEG as specified in 3GPP TS 33.210 [10] may be used in the trusted domain to terminate the IPsec tunnel.